MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-configure-policy-settings.md

 To prohibit access to Windows update:

 1. Open the Group Policy Editor (gpedit.msc) and navigate to **Computer Configuration\Administrative Templates\Windows Components\Windows update\Remove access to use all Windows update features**.
 1. Set this policy to **Enabled** to prevent the "Check for updates" option for users.
-Note: Any background update scans, downloads, and installations will continue to work as configured.
+Note: Any background update scans, downloads, and installations continue to work as configured.
 This policy simply prevents the user from accessing the manual check through settings.
 Use the steps in the [previous section](#completely-disable-automatic-windows-updates) to also disable scans, downloads and installations.

 > [!IMPORTANT]
 > Be sure to have a well-designed servicing strategy for your device.
 Disabling Windows Update capabilities leaves the device in a vulnerable state if your device isn't getting updates in another way.

 ### Prevent drivers from being installed via Windows Update

 Sometimes drivers installed from Windows Update can cause issues with a device experience.
-The steps below prohibit Windows Update from downloading and installing new drivers on the device.
+The following steps prohibit Windows Update from downloading and installing new drivers on the device.

 1. Open the Group Policy Editor (gpedit.msc) and navigate to **Computer Configuration\Administrative Templates\Windows Components\Windows update\Do not include drivers with Windows Updates**.
 1. **Enable** this policy, which tells Windows to not include drivers with Windows quality updates.

 ### Windows Update Summary

 You can configure Windows Update in several ways, and not all policies are applicable to all devices.
 As a general rule, IoT devices require special attention to the servicing and management strategy to be used on the devices.
-If your servicing strategy is to disable all Windows Update features through policy, the steps below provide a combined list of policies to configure.
+If your servicing strategy is to disable all Windows Update features through policy, the following steps provide a combined list of policies to configure.

 1. Open the Group Policy Editor (gpedit.msc) and navigate to **Computer Configuration -> Administrative Templates -> System -> Device Installation** and set the following policies:
    1. **Specify the search server for device driver updates** to **Enabled**, with **Select update server** set to **Search Managed Server**